 The database will be developed in conjunction with ICANN’s forthcoming implementation new generic top-level domains (gTLDs).
 ICANN CEO Rod Beckstrom is quoted in the Chron article as saying (emphasis added): (more…)

-Let’s assume that your website has particularly effective visual and interactive elements that you would not want another website to copy.
-This post discusses how you can protect your website’s “look and feel“.
+This post discusses whether and how you can protect your website’s “look and feel“.

 Look and Feel as Trade Dress